 Simply use the same amount you would place on your selected team and add an extra bet on the draw.
 This extra bet is calculated using the exact stake, divided by the draw’s odds.

-Suppose you have decided to place a 50€ bet on Energybet.
+Suppose you have decided to place a £50 bet.
 The odds of the match are:

-1-Home Win: 1.60
+- 1-Home Win: 1.60

-2-Away Win: 5.50
+- 2-Away Win: 5.50

 If you decide to place a dnb-style bet on an Away win, all you have to do is divide your available amount (£50) with the draw odds (4.00).
 This way you can find out exactly how much you should wager, in order to get both your stakes back.
-In this example, the amount stands at €12,50.
+In this example, the amount stands at £12.50.

-You then subtract this amount (€12,50) from your complete stake (£50) and bet the rest (€37,5) on your initial choice.
+You then subtract this amount (£12.50) from your complete stake (£50) and bet the rest (£37.50) on your initial choice.

 If the match ends in a draw, you will get all your money back (£50), in the same way as with a dnb otpion.
-In case of an away win, you’ll get 37,5 X 5.50 = €206,25.
+In case of an away win, you’ll get 37.5 X 5.50 = £206.25.

 These calculations may seem needless, as most online bookmakers are now offering the Draw No Bet option on most events.
-Some punters tend prefer using it however, as it eliminates the 5% bookie overround on odds sets.
+Some punters tend to prefer using it as it eliminates the 5% bookie overround on odds sets.

 The Cover Bet Strategy

-Online bookmakers developed the Draw No Bet after a long research of their punters’ habits!
-Many bookies realized that the extra safety of getting money back in the “near miss” of a draw would persuade a significant number of bettors to either place more bets, or increase their stakes.
+Online bookmakers developed the Draw No Bet after long research of their punters’ habits!
+Many bookies realised that the extra safety of getting money back in the “near miss” of a draw would persuade a significant number of bettors to either place more bets, or increase their stakes.

-The strategy is simple: Find any sports event where the draw stands as a result (three way market) and place two bets: one on the team you think will win and the other on the draw.
+The strategy is simple.
+Find any sports event where the draw stands as a result (three-way market) and place two bets: one on the team you think will win and the other on the draw.